DaveGamble/cJSON/tests/unity/docs/UnityGettingStartedGuide.md

 into this folder already.
 This is where all the handy documentation can be found.
 - `examples` - This contains a few examples of using Unity.
-- `extras` - These are optional add ons to Unity that are not part of the core project.
+- `extras` - These are optional addons to Unity that are not part of the core project.
 If you've reached us through James Grenning's book, you're going to want to look here.
 - `test` - This is how Unity and its scripts are all tested.
 If you're just using